WP All Import Add-On for The Events Calendar

 There are some other settings on this page that you can use to fine-tune the import.
 If you want to import everything, there’s nothing more to do.

-Click on the blue “Continue” button at the bottom, which will take you to the confirmation page.
+Click on the blue “Continue” button at the bottom to proceed to the confirmation page.

 Screenshot of step 5 of the import process.